cornell-cs5220-f15/cornell-cs5220-f15.github.io/syllabus.md

 You will be asked to post your code on GitHub in a public repository.
 Per FERPA, this is *not required*.
 If you do choose to post code on GitHub, you are free to use a pseudonymous account.
-We will use the CS department Course Management System (CS) to inform you of grades and evaluation of your work; this information will never be posted in public.  f you prefer not to post code on GitHub at all, please contact us in order to arrange an alternative for submission and peer review.
-This will not affect your grade in any way.
+We will use the CS department Course Management System (CMS) to inform you of grades and evaluation of your work; this information will never be posted in public.

+If you prefer not to use GitHub, this will not affect your grade in any way.
+You will still use git to submit your code, but with submissions created via `git format-patch` and uploaded to CMS.
+Your submissions will still be subject to peer review.
+If you want to take this option, let us know promptly.

 ### Emergency Procedures